Sarah Lawson (actress)

-Sarah Elizabeth Lawson (born 6 August 1928) is an English actress best known for her film and television roles.
+Sarah Elizabeth Lawson (6 August 1928 – 18 August 2023) was an English actress, best known for her film and television roles.

 Early life

-Lawson is the youngest of three children born to Edith (née Monteith) and Noel John Charles Lawson (1887–1964), a naval officer of Irish heritage.
+Sarah Elizabeth Lawson was the youngest of three children born to Edith (née Monteith) and Noel John Charles Lawson (1887–1964), a naval officer.

-She trained at Webber Douglas Academy of Dramatic Art, then worked in Perth, Ipswich, Felixstowe and London's West End.
+Lawson trained at Webber Douglas Academy of Dramatic Art, then worked in Perth, Ipswich, Felixstowe and London's West End.

 Film

 Lawson's films have included The Browning Version (1951), The World Ten Times Over and The Devil Rides Out.
 Her radio work included The Hostage, Inspector West and Kind Sir.

 Among her most memorable film appearances was as Marie Eaton in Hammer's The Devil Rides Out (1968), in which her husband Patrick Allen provided the dubbing for actor Leon Greene.
 She and Allen also starred together in the science fiction thriller Night of the Big Heat (1967).
 Both films were directed by Terence Fisher.